-On a length dimension, we may wish to question the now-ness of our interests and actions: organizations which measure performance in solely in terms financial years; consumers who measure wellbeing in terms of instant gratification; and communities which compromise future generations by satisfying their wants in the present.
-Of course, we need to live in the here and now, but that living is limited if it is purely for the here and the now and so prejudices environment, culture, economy or society in the longer view.
+On a length dimension, we may wish to question the now-ness of our interests and actions: organizations that measure performance solely in terms financial years, consumers who measure wellbeing in terms of instant gratification, and communities that compromise future generations by satisfying their wants in the present.
+Of course, we need to live in the here and now but that living is limited if it is purely for the here and the now and so prejudices environment, culture, economy, or society in the longer view.

 How do interests and actions shape views of sustainability?

 On a breadth dimension, we may need to question the here-ness of our interests and actions: acting locally without thinking globally, living personally without knowing politically, living in our cultures but sensitive to the diversity of others, operating to narrow economic or social goals without taking into account their ecosystemic sources and effects.